-A Debt Relief Order (DRO) is a UK debt relief solution providing financial respite to individuals overwhelmed by unmanageable debts.
-DROs are designed to help people regain control of their finances, offering a much-needed breathing space.
+A Debt Relief Order (DRO) is a UK debt relief solution available to individuals overwhelmed by unmanageable debts.
+DROs are designed to help people regain control of their finances.
+DROs help those with overwhelming debt but limited income and assets.

 What is a Debt Relief Order?